How Does the Premium Tax Credit Work for Health Insurance?

 How do I know if I qualify for a tax credit?

-When you apply for coverage through a health insurance marketplace, also called an exchange, the system will determine your eligibility for tax credits based on your income and household size.
+When you apply for coverage through a health insurance marketplace, also called an exchange, the system will determine your eligibility for tax credits based on how much money you make and the number of people in your household.

-You qualify for premium tax credits if you make less than four times the federal poverty level.
-And if you earn more than four times the federal poverty level, you may still qualify for health insurance discounts if you spend more than 8.5% of your income on health insurance premiums.
+You qualify for premium tax credits if you make less than about $60,000 for a single person (roughly $125,000 for a family of four).
+And if you earn more than four times the federal poverty level, you may still qualify for health insurance discounts if you spend more than 8.5% of your income on health insurance.

 You can preview your tax credit eligibility by using an Affordable Care Act subsidy calculator.
-If you qualify, then you'll get a quote for the second-cheapest Silver plan available.
+If you qualify, then you'll get a quote for the second-cheapest Silver plan available, which is how the government figures out your tax credit.

 The dollar value of your tax credit depends on two factors: the size of your family and your income.
-In other words, even if your income increases, you can remain eligible for a premium tax credit if your family also gets bigger.
+In other words, even if you earn more money, you can remain eligible for a premium tax credit if your family also gets bigger.

 What are the income limits for the health insurance subsidy?